Best Bait for Surf Fishing: Where To Get Them And How To Rig Them

 Live shrimp is the ultimate saltwater fishing bait.
 When fish see one swimming alone, they can't help attacking it.
 The bigger the shrimp, the better chance the bait-stealers won't get to it before the bigger sport fish.
 I like the big jumbo shrimp the best, and they catch the biggest fish so I always buy those if they're available.
 Yes, the price is outrageous these days, but what are you going to do?

-Fishing with shrimp in the surf, you can catch all kinds of fish like reds, black drum, pompano, snapper, bonefish, flounder, grouper, jacks, snook, sea trout, whiting, sheepshead, mackerel, and even tarpon.
+Fishing with fresh shrimp in the surf, you can catch all kinds of fish like reds, black drum, pompano, snapper, bonefish, flounder, grouper, jacks, snook, sea trout, whiting, sheepshead, mackerel, and even tarpon.

 Not only are shrimp easy to find at most saltwater bait shops, but they are easy to rig up for fishing.
 They can be used with a variety of techniques including High/Low Rigs, Carolina Rigs, Fish Finder Rigs, under a popping cork, and just freelining them.